What is a Labyrinth?

 Won't your please consider a donation large or small?

 You can purchase a 4” by 8” brick in beige or gray color.
-You will also receive a complimentary donor certificate.

 Please make checks